Skip to main content

 Can I initiate a training using a local environment?

-We support trainings via both Google Colab and local environments using jupyter Notebook.
-In order to set up your local environment have a look at out Jupyter Notebook training guide.
+Yes, we support training through both Google Colab and local environments using Jupyter Notebook.
+To set up your local environment, refer to our Jupyter Notebook training guide.

 In Step 3. of the Training Guide, I get the error that Model and Dataset parameters dont match?